Resistance Temperature Detector (RTD)

 It is a device which senses the resistance change on account of temperature change.
 This property is used for measurement of temperature.

-Resistance Temperature Detector (RTD) are also called as resistance thermometer.
+Resistance Temperature Detector (RTD) is also called as a resistance thermometer.
 It uses the change in electrical resistance to measure the temperature.

 Construction of RTD

 RTD elements consist of a length of fine coiled wire wrapped around a ceramic or glass core.
 A sheath probe is provided to protect this fragile element.
 The RTD element is made up of pure metals as given below.